 To make the story worst, Satis Group LLC says nearly 81% of ICOs become scams according to its study.

 What is Blockchain Technology?

 The blockchain is an electronic ledger.
 As a ledger, it records transactions and tracks anything of value.
-In a blockchain, the ledger and the transactions in it are shared across interested parties.
+In a blockchain, the ledger, and the transactions on it are shared across interested parties.

 A blockchain can be in a public or private network.
 In an open blockchain, transactions are revealed to the public, but the parties do not have to reveal themselves.
 In a private network, blockchain is permissioned among participants with known identities.